-- Remove the front fork (see Front Fork Removal). - Drain the fork oil (see Front Fork Oil Change). - Hold the front fork in a vise [A]. - Stop the cylinder [B] from turning by using the fork cylinder holder [C].
+- Remove the front fork (see Front Fork Removal in this chapter). - Drain the fork oil (see Front Fork Oil Change in this chapter). - Hold the front fork in a vise [A]. - Stop the cylinder [B] from turning by using the fork cylinder holder [C].